-Here’s the festivals we know of that allow you to camp with your car, or at least drop your stuff right at your pitch before parking.
-They are generally the smaller events due to the health and safety at bigger events making it more trickly.
+Here, in alphabetical order, are the festivals we know of which allow you to camp with your car, or at least drop your stuff close to your pitch before parking.
+They are generally the smaller events due to the health and safety at bigger events making it more tricky.

 Please comment below if you know of other festivals where you can camp with your car.
-These tips are gathered from festival advice from our readers.
-If you are involved if these festivals please let us know if anything is incorrect.
+These tips are gathered from from our readers; if you are involved in any these festivals please let us know of any errors.
+Thanks!

-Burton Agnes Festival – Campers are allowed to have their car parked next to them or near to their tent.
+Burton Agnes Festival – Campers are allowed to have their car parked next to, or near, their tent

 Asparafest Music & Food Festival – Camp with your car.
 Thanks for the tip Sarah James